 Consultant wrist and hand surgeon Mr. Elliot Sorene explains Boutonniere Deformity.

-Surgery is sometimes performed if the tendon is severed or if there is a fracture present.
-The tendon may be reattached or a fracture pinned and the finger straightened.
 It is then put in a splint to allow it to heal.
 Exercises may be given once the splint is removed to increase the strength of the finger extensor muscles.